The dynamics of semigroups of transcendental entire functions I: Finitely generated transcendental semigroups

-\begin{theorem} Let $G=[g_1,\ldots,g_n]$ be an abelian transcedental semigroup in which each $g_i,\, i=1,\ldots,n$ is of finite type.
-If $U\subset F(G)$ is a superattractive stable domain, an attractive stable domain, a parabolic stable domain or a Siegel disk of $G$, then $U$ is also a a superattractive stable domain, an attractive stable domain, a parabolic stable domain or a Siegel disk of g respectively for all $g\in G$ \end{theorem} \begin{proof} For $g\in G_U$ this is clear by Theorem \ref{sec4,thmb} and Theorem \ref{sec4,thm1}.
-Let $g\in G\setminus G_U$.
-For $f\in G_U, g\circ f=f\circ g.$ As $U$ is a stable basin of $F(f),$ by Theorem \ref{sec4,thmb}, $U$ is also a stable basin of $F(g)$ of the same class and thus $U$ is a stable basin of $F(g)$ of the same class for each $g\in G.$ \end{proof} For a transcendental entire function $f,$ if all stable domains are bounded then $F(f)$ does not contain any asymptotic values of $f,$ see \cite{Hua}.
+\begin{theorem} Let $G=[g_1,\ldots,g_n]$ be an abelian transcendental semigroup in which each $g_i,\, i=1,\ldots,n$ is of finite type.
+If $U\subset F(G)$ is a superattractive stable domain, an attractive stable domain, a parabolic stable domain or a Siegel disk of $G$, then $U$ is also a a superattractive stable domain, an attractive stable domain, a parabolic stable domain or a Siegel disk of g respectively, for all $g\in G$. \end{theorem} \begin{proof} Observe that if $U\subset F(G)$ is a stable basin, then $G=G_U.$ From classification of periodic components of $F(G)$ in Section \ref{sec5}, $U$ is a stable basin of $F(g)$ of the same type for each $g\in G_U=G$ and hence the result. \end{proof} The following result provides a condition under which $F(f)$ of a transcendental entire function $f$ does not contain any asymptotic values of $f$: \begin{theorem}\cite[p.\ 72]{Hua} If $f$ is a transcendental entire function whose stable domains are bounded, then $F(f)$ does not contain any asymptotic values of $f.$ \end{theorem}